helium/HIP/0001-LongFiAndLoRaWAN.md

 ```
 source: LoRaWAN Specification 6.2.5

-Combined with the AppKey, these fields allow the Device and Router to derive
+Thanks to the AppKey, these fields allow the Device and Router to privately
-the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
+derive the same NwkSKey and AppSKey (LoRaWAN Specification 6.2.5).
 Henceforth,
 payloads are encrypted using NwkSkey and AppSkey (LoRaWAN Specification 4.3.3).

 The DevAddr is used by LongFi to indicate the OUI and this will be part of the